 So here’s the setup: The 2nd Phantom (1548-1604) happens to be traveling through Morocco at a time when its ruler is massing an invasion force to send against the Songhai Empire to the south.
 As always, the Phantom undertakes his travels not in the guise of the mythic hero but as Walker, his enigmatic, everyday persona.

 The 21st Phantom learns of his ancestor’s adventure in the old Sudan when he reads his after-action account in the Chronicles of Skull Cave.
-He learns, too, that when the 2nd Phantom made his way home from northwest Africa, he had with him a long gun: an arquebus likely made in Spain around the mid-16th century.
+He learns, too, that when the 2nd Phantom made his way home from northwest Africa, he had with him a long gun, an arquebus likely made in Spain in the mid-16th century.

 Phantoms are handy with sidearms, we don’t typically associate them with muskets, rifles and the like.
 When the 2nd Phantom set out for the Sudan, he carried a brace of wheellock pistols made in Germany, or one of the German principalities that would have been called collectively, at that time, The Holy Roman Empire, or the Holy Roman Empire of the German Nation.
 Why would he want to lug around an arquebus as well?